lowRISC/opentitan/hw/ip/aes/doc/_index.md

 This architectural choice targets at efficient cipher data path sharing and low area footprint.
 Depending on the application scenario, other architectures might offer a more suitable area/performance tradeoff.
-For example if only CTR mode is ever used, decryption is not used at all.
+For example if only CTR mode is ever used, the inverse cipher is not used at all.
 Moreover, if the key is changed extremely rarely (as for example in the case of bulk decryption), it may pay off to store all round keys instead of generating them on the fly.
-Future versions of the AES unit might offer compile-time parameters to selectively instantiate the encryption/decryption part only to allow for dedicated encryption/decryption-only units.
+Future versions of the AES unit might offer compile-time parameters to selectively instantiate the forward/inverse cipher part only to allow for dedicated encryption/decryption-only units.

 All submodules in the data path are purely combinational.
 The only sequential logic in the cipher and round key generation are the State, Full Key and Decryption Key registers.

-The AES unit operates as follows:
+The AES unit operates as follows (phrases in italics apply to peculiarities of different block cipher modes):

 1. The initial key and configuration is provided to the AES unit via a set of control and status registers (CSRs) accessible by the processor via TL-UL bus interface.
-   Each key register has to be written at least once.
+   Each key register must be written at least once.
    The order in which the registers are written does not matter.
+1. _The processor provides the initialization vector (IV) or initial counter value to the four IV registers via TL-UL bus interface in CBC or CTR mode, respectively.
+   Each IV register must be written at least once.
+   The order in which the registers are written does not matter.
+   Note that while operating, the AES unit automatically updates the IV registers after having consumed the current IV value.
+   In ECB mode, no IV needs to be provided.
+   The content of the IV registers is ignored in ECB mode._
 1. The input data is provided to the AES unit via four CSRs.
-   Each input register has to be written at least once.
+   Each input register must be written at least once.
    The order in which the registers are written does not matter.
-1. If new input data is available, or when receiving the start command in the case of manual operation, the AES unit first loads the input data as well as the initial key into the corresponding registers (State and Full Key at the top of the block diagram).
+1. If new input data is available, the AES unit automatically starts encryption/decryption by performing the following actions.
+    1. The AES unit loads initial state into the State register inside the cipher core.

+       _Depending on the cipher mode, the initial state is a combination of input data as well as IV._
+       _Note, if the CBC decryption is performed, or if running in CTR mode, the input data is also registered (Data In Prev in the block diagram)._
+    2. The initial key is loaded into the Full Key register inside the cipher core.

-   Note, if the decryption is performed, the Full Key register is loaded with the value stored in the Decryption Key register.
+       _Note, if the ECB/CBC decryption is performed, the Full Key register is loaded with the value stored in the Decryption Key register._

+    _Note, for the AES unit to automatically start in CBC/CTR mode, also the IV must be ready.
+    The IV is ready if -- since the last IV update (either done by the processor or the AES unit itself) -- all IV registers have been written at least once or none of them.
+    The AES unit will not automatically start the next encryption/decryption with a partially updated IV._

+    By setting the MANUAL_OPERATION bit in {{< regref "CTRL" >}} to `1`, the AES unit can be operated in manual mode.
+    In manual mode, the AES unit starts encryption/decryption whenever the START bit in {{< regref "TRIGGER" >}} is set to `1`, irrespective of the status of the IV and input data registers.

-1. Once these registers have been loaded, the AES unit starts the encryption/decryption by adding the first round key to the state (all blocks in both data paths are bypassed).
+1. Once the State and Full Key registers have been loaded, the AES cipher core starts the encryption/decryption by adding the first round key to the initial state (all blocks in both data paths are bypassed).
    The result is stored back in the State register.
-1. Then, the AES unit performs 9/11/13 rounds of encryption/decryption when using a 128/192/256-bit key, respectively.
+1. Then, the AES cipher core performs 9/11/13 rounds of encryption/decryption when using a 128/192/256-bit key, respectively.
    In every round, the cipher data path performs the four following transformations.
    For more details, refer to the [AES specification](https://csrc.nist.gov/csrc/media/publications/fips/197/final/documents/fips-197.pdf).
     1. SubBytes Transformation: A non-linear byte substitution that operates independently on each byte of the state using a substitution table (S-Box).